-In addition, we remain concerned about how the proposed reference number system would be used and how much it will cost to administer, not to mention there has been no evidence presented to clearly show there are issues (e.g. illegal firearms sales) under the current process.
+In addition, we remain concerned about how the proposed reference number system would be used and how much it will cost to administer, not to mention there has been no evidence presented to directly link issues (e.g. illegal firearms sales) with the current process.